irfansha/SQval/README.md

 # **SQBFval**
-A tool for Scalable QBF validation
+A tool for Scalable QBF validation and Winning strategy equivalence

+# QBF validation:

 Accepts QBF instance in QCIR or QDIMACS format and allows interactive play for valiation with a QBF solver or a QBF Certificate.

-## Usage:

 Play with QBF certificate: